-1. Open sb-Stock Tracker from your Chapter 06 folder.
+1. Open sb-Stock Tracker from your Lesson 06 folder.

 Seven weeks ago the XYZ stock closed at 36.
-You want to see how you would have fared if you had purchased 100 shares of the stock, so you start by calculating the total purchase price by multiplying the original price per share by the number of shares owned.
+You want to see how you would have fared if you had purchased 100 shares of the stock.
+First you will calculate the total purchase price by multiplying the original price per share by the number of shares owned.

 - 2. Select cell E4 and type the formula =C4D4. - 3.
 Click the Enter ✓ button on the Formula Bar. - 4.
 Copy the formula in cell E4 down through cell E9. - 5.
-Use this information to enter end-of-week prices in the range B4:B9:
+Use this information to enter Week End Prices in the range B4:B9: